Adolf Beck case: Truth about John Smith

 On a routine visit to the Tottenham Court Road police station on 7 July, Inspector John Kane of the Criminal Investigation Department was told of the arrest of a man who had tried to swindle some rings from a pair of unemployed actresses that afternoon and had been apprehended at a pawnshop.
 The detective was familiar with the Beck case, having been present at Beck's two trials and asked for details.
 The details fitted the usual pattern but the alleged culprit, Adolph Beck, was already in jail, awaiting sentencing.

 The inspector went to the new prisoner's cell.
 It held a grey-haired man, approximately of Beck's height, with certain features which made him resemble Beck.
 However, Beck was younger and frailer in build, and this man had a scar on the right side of his neck, as Ottilie Meissoner remembered.
 The prisoner had given his name as William Thomas but the inspector, convinced that he was John Smith, informed Scotland Yard.
 Three of the five women who identified Beck in his second trial were brought in to confront Thomas and they quickly identified him as the swindler (the other two had gone abroad and thus were not present).
-Other women were brought in as well who also admitted their error in identifying Beck.
+Other swindled women were brought in who also admitted their error in identifying Beck.
 When the man who had been John Smith's landlord in 1877 identified Thomas as his former tenant, the prisoner confessed his crimes.

 "William Thomas" turned out to be as much an alias as "John Smith" had been, and he had two other aliases as well, "William Wyatt" and "William Weiss".
 His true identity was Wilhelm Meyer, born in Vienna and graduated from the University of Vienna.
 He studied leprosy in the Hawaiian Islands under Father Joseph Damien.
-He later became surgeon to the King of Hawaii and was engaged in growing coffee, and in various other businesses in the United States, even setting up practice as a physician in Adelaide before moving to London.
-Apparently he fell upon hard times when he stayed there, and turned to preying on women through fraud.
-When Beck was sent to prison in his place, Meyer had gone back to the United States and did not come back until 1903, apparently when he thought Beck had served out his sentence, and resumed his swindling until he was finally arrested.
+He later became surgeon to the King of Hawaii and was engaged in growing coffee, and in various other businesses in the United States, then setting up practice as a physician in Adelaide before moving to London.
+Apparently he fell upon hard times there, and turned to preying on women through fraud.
+When Beck was sent to prison in his place, Meyer had returned to the United States and did not come back until 1903, apparently when he thought Beck had served out his sentence.
+Thomas then resumed his swindling until he was finally arrested.
 When brought to trial on 15 September, Wilhelm Meyer pleaded guilty to those offences and was jailed for 5 years.